CardiacModelling/markov-builder/README.md

 This library requires [PyGraphViz](https://pygraphviz.github.io/documentation/stable/install.html).

-Once PyGraphViz is installed, the Python dependencies are provided in `requirements.txt` may be installed by running `pip3 install - requirements.txt`.
+Once PyGraphViz is installed, the Python dependencies are provided in `requirements.txt` may be installed by running `pip3 install -r requirements.txt`.

 ### Testing